metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `auth_token` (String) 'authToken' describes the way to get a token to authenticate to Loki.<br>- 'Disabled' does not send any token with the request.<br>- 'Forward' forwards the user token for authorization.<br>- 'Host' [deprecated (*)] - uses the local pod service account to authenticate to Loki.<br>When using the Loki Operator, this must be set to 'Forward'.
+- `auth_token` (String) 'authToken' describes the way to get a token to authenticate to Loki.<br> - 'Disabled' does not send any token with the request.<br> - 'Forward' forwards the user token for authorization.<br> - 'Host' [deprecated (*)] - uses the local pod service account to authenticate to Loki.<br> When using the Loki Operator, this must be set to 'Forward'.
 - `ingester_url` (String) 'ingesterUrl' is the address of an existing Loki ingester service to push the flows to.
-When using the Loki Operator,set it to the Loki gateway service with the 'network' tenant set in path, for examplehttps://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.
+When using the Loki Operator, set it to the Loki gateway service with the 'network' tenant set in path, for example https://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.
-- `querier_url` (String) 'querierUrl' specifies the address of the Loki querier service.When using the Loki Operator, set it to the Loki gateway service with the 'network' tenant set in path, for examplehttps://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.
+- `querier_url` (String) 'querierUrl' specifies the address of the Loki querier service.
+When using the Loki Operator, set it to the Loki gateway service with the 'network' tenant set in path, for example https://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.
 - `status_tls` (Attributes) TLS client configuration for Loki status URL. (see [below for nested schema](#nestedatt--spec--loki--manual--status_tls))
-- `status_url` (String) 'statusUrl' specifies the address of the Loki '/ready', '/metrics' and '/config' endpoints, in case it is different from theLoki querier URL.
-If empty, the 'querierUrl' value is used.This is useful to show error messages and some context in the frontend.When using the Loki Operator, set it to the Loki HTTP query frontend service, for examplehttps://loki-query-frontend-http.netobserv.svc:3100/.'statusTLS' configuration is used when 'statusUrl' is set.
+- `status_url` (String) 'statusUrl' specifies the address of the Loki '/ready', '/metrics' and '/config' endpoints, in case it is different from the Loki querier URL.
+If empty, the 'querierUrl' value is used.
+This is useful to show error messages and some context in the frontend.
+When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. 'statusTLS' configuration is used when 'statusUrl' is set.
-- `tenant_id` (String) 'tenantID' is the Loki 'X-Scope-OrgID' that identifies the tenant for each request.When using the Loki Operator, set it to 'network', which corresponds to a special tenant mode.
+- `tenant_id` (String) 'tenantID' is the Loki 'X-Scope-OrgID' that identifies the tenant for each request.
+When using the Loki Operator, set it to 'network', which corresponds to a special tenant mode.
 - `tls` (Attributes) TLS client configuration for Loki URL. (see [below for nested schema](#nestedatt--spec--loki--manual--tls))

 <a id="nestedatt--spec--loki--manual--status_tls"></a>